sobergium/FintechJobSignals/README.md

 This runs it every day at 9am.
 To change the time, use [crontab.guru](https://crontab.guru) to build a custom schedule.

 > **Note:** Your computer needs to be on and awake at 9am for it to fire.
-If you want it running 24/7 regardless, you can deploy it to a cheap server — [Railway](https://railway.app) and [Render](https://render.com) both have free tiers.
+If you want it running 24/7, you can deploy it to a cheap server - [Railway](https://railway.app) and [Render](https://render.com) both have free tiers.

 ---